davep/davep.github.com/content/posts/2026/08/2026-08-09-smolserve-a-lightweight-multi-protocol-small-web-server.md

 ---
 title: "SmolServe - A lightweight multi-protocol small web server"
-date: "2026-08-09 11:34:50+0100"
+date: "2026-08-09 14:05:08+0100"
 category: Coding
-tags: [Coding, PyPI, Python, smolweb]
+tags: [Coding, "Gemini Protocol", PyPI, Python, SmolServe, "Spartan Protocol", finger, gopher, smolweb]
 ---

 As [Rogallo](/tag/rogallo/) got close to being "stable", I did a fair bit of work on [its documentation](https://rogallo.davep.dev/).
-Something that I wanted to ensure was in the site was a good collection of up-to-date screenshots.
+Something that I wanted to include in the site was a good collection of up-to-date screenshots.
 These are all created on the fly.
-To do this, of course, requires something that looks like a Gemini server, etc., to connect to.
+To do this, of course, requires something that looks like a Gemini server.

-Initially this was simple: Rogallo only supported Gemini capsules, so I could illustrate most things just using [Gemtext](/tag/gemtext/) files in the local filesystem (with an admonition in the documentation to point out that Rogallo was for more than viewing local files).
-This, of course, wasn't going to scale when [I added finger support](/2026/07/24/rogallo-v1-1-0.html), and neither was it going to work well for [Gopher support](/2026/07/28/rogallo-v1-2-0.html).
+Initially, this was simple: Rogallo only supported Gemini capsules, so I could illustrate most things just using [Gemtext](/tag/gemtext/) files in the local filesystem (with an admonition in the documentation to point out that Rogallo was for more than viewing local files).
+This, of course, wasn't going to scale when [I added Finger support](/2026/07/24/rogallo-v1-1-0.html), and neither was it going to work well for [Gopher support](/2026/07/28/rogallo-v1-2-0.html).

-The solution seemed obvious: use a local and lightweight server for these protocols.
+The solution seemed obvious: use a lightweight local server for these protocols.
 With this need in place [SmolServe](https://smolserve.davep.dev/) was born.
 As mentioned [when I released Rogallo v1.5.0](/2026/08/05/rogallo-v1-5-0.html), this *isn't* a project to build a